wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 = 2.1.7 - Released on 25 Nov 2022 =
 * Enhancement: Changed the Countdown Offer Location on Admin Setting.
-* Enhancement: Show pro features in free version with an upgrade label [Appearance section].
+* Enhancement: Show pro features in a free version with an upgraded label [Appearance section].
 * New: To Change the Offer Price size and color individually.
 * New: Compatible with the latest WP and WC